yannicksongmy/satellite-images-segmentation-using-unet/README.md

 2. R. Olaf, F. Philipp and B. Thomas, **[U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)**, _arXiv_, 2015.

-## Note
+## Acknowledgment
-Some parts of this work were inspired by this [Kaggle notebook](https://www.kaggle.com/code/kstensbo/deep-learning-for-land-cover-classification/notebook).
+Some parts of this work were inspired by this [Kaggle notebook](https://www.kaggle.com/code/kstensbo/deep-learning-for-land-cover-classification/notebook) released under the Apache 2.0 license.

+The implementation in this repository was adapted for this project.